HomeArticlesGuideUS Retirement Planning Guide

 Married filing jointly $236,000-$246,000 MAGI $246,000

 Use the Roth vs Traditional IRA Calculator to compare the after-tax value at retirement under different assumptions.
-The decision hinges on a single question: will your marginal tax rate be higher now or at retirement?
+The decision comes down to one question: will your marginal tax rate be higher now or at retirement?

-When uncertain, splitting contributions between Traditional and Roth (tax diversification) preserves flexibility to manage taxable income in retirement strategically.
+When you're unsure which applies, splitting contributions between Traditional and Roth preserves flexibility to manage taxable income in retirement strategically.

 Step 4: Estimate Your Social Security Benefits

 Social Security is a defined benefit paid by the federal government, calculated from your 35 highest-earning years of covered employment.
-Years with zero earnings are counted as zeros, which is why gaps in employment history — caregiving, extended education, self-employment outside the system — can reduce your benefit significantly.
+Years with zero earnings count as zeros, which is why gaps in employment history, caregiving, extended education, self-employment outside the system, can meaningfully reduce your benefit.

-The Social Security Administration converts your earnings history into an Average Indexed Monthly Earnings (AIME) figure, then applies a progressive formula to produce your Primary Insurance Amount (PIA) — the monthly benefit you receive if you claim at your Full Retirement Age (FRA).
+The Social Security Administration converts your earnings history into an Average Indexed Monthly Earnings figure, then applies a progressive formula to produce your Primary Insurance Amount, the monthly benefit you receive if you claim at your Full Retirement Age.
 For workers born in 1960 or later, FRA is 67.

 Claiming Age and Benefit Size